strongself/MRefresh/README.md

 let configurationTimes = [firstConfigurationTime, secondConfigurationTime]
 ```

-Then it is time to create the *SVGPathManager* which will do all the hard work converting and resizing your SVG's.
+Then it is time to create the *SVGPathManager* which will do all the hard work converting and resizing your svg's.

 ```swift
 let pathManager = try!
 SVGPathManager(configurationTimes: [secondConfigurationTime, firstConfigurationTime],